History of graphic design: 1972 Olympics and Otl Aicher posters

-This is a look alike poster advertisement for Wendy's "where's the Beef?" campaign.
-In the TV version of this ad, Clara Peller, a gray-haired actress, stared at an unimpressive looking hamburger and asked, "Where's the beef?"
-This simple message was so sharp that by asking the same question about his rival's program Vice President Walter Mondale effectively neutralized Colorado Senator Gary Hart's momentum in the 1984 presidential campaign.

-This is a perfume advertisement for Chanel No 5.
-The combination of the female figure with the number 5, together with the striking color of dress have resulted in creation of its visual graphic impact.

 Comics and graphic novels

 A comic refers to a magazine or book of narrative artwork and, virtually always, dialog and descriptive prose.
-Despite the term, the subject matter in comic is not necessarily humorous; in fact, it is often serious and action-oriented.
-Due to the fact that graphic design constitutes the main foundation of comics it plays a crucial role in conveying various narratives through its compositional devices, line drawings and colouring scheme.
+Despite the term, the subject matter in comics is not necessarily humorous; in fact, it is often serious and action-oriented.
+Due to the fact that graphic design constitutes the main foundation of comics, it plays a crucial role in conveying various narratives through its compositional devices, line drawings, and colouring scheme.

-Conventional comics and pop art

-Superman, from the cover art of Superman, issue 204 (April 2004).
-Art by Jim Lee and Scott Williams.
 Superman is widely considered to be an American cultural icon.
-Created by American writer Jerry Siegel and Canadian-born artist Joe Shuster in 1932.
-The character first appeared in Action Comics in 1938.
-The character's appearance is distinctive and iconic: a red, blue and yellow costume, complete with cape and with a stylized "S" shield on his chest.
+Created by American writer Jerry Siegel and Canadian-born artist Joe Shuster in 1932, the character first appeared in Action Comics in 1938.
+The character's appearance is distinctive and iconic: a red, blue, and yellow costume, complete with a cape and a stylized "S" shield on his chest.